Header blog

 • provide their share of co-financing, as per IFE requirements for the indicated Category ;

-• to exhaust the own contribution before the disbursement of the scheduled IFE grant;
+• exhaust the own contribution before the disbursement of the scheduled IFE grant;

-• to cover the operating costs of the project after the investment has been finalised.
-To do so, the public entity must provide information on its annual budget and upload a signed Letter of Commitment from a director or other authorised representatives committing the entity to make the required funds available.
+• provide evidence for the availability of funds to cover the operating costs of the project after the investment has been finalised. (e.g. provide information on its annual budget and upload a signed Letter of Commitment from a director or other authorised representatives committing the entity to make the required funds available.)

 Do the financial statements for the last three years have to be certified?